-Cycling is an enjoyable activity, and the activity is always more enjoyable when you understand the rules of the road and practice proper safety and handling techniques.
+Cycling have a responsibility to understand the rules of the road and practice proper safety and handling techniques.

 Cyclists have the same rights and duties as drivers through the BC Motor Vehicle Act.
 Make sure you know and obey the rules of the road.